Bili-Sakura/GISLab-Short-Term-Course/discussion.md

 {
   "disaster": "guatemala-volcano",
   "image": "guatemala-volcano_00000004_post_disaster.png",
-  "caption": """
-A satellite image reveals the aftermath of a devastating volcanic eruption, where the once verdant landscape has been transformed into a scene of destruction.
+  "caption": ""A satellite image reveals the aftermath of a devastating volcanic eruption, where the once verdant landscape has been transformed into a scene of destruction.
 The eruption's fury has left behind a trail of ash and lava that engulfs parts of a residential area, with homes and infrastructure severely damaged or completely destroyed.
-The contrast between the untouched green golf course and the devastated land is stark, highlighting the eruption's unpredictable path and the vulnerability of human settlements to such natural disasters.
+The contrast between the untouched green golf course and the devastated land is stark, highlighting the eruption's unpredictable path and the vulnerability of human settlements to such natural disasters."
-"""
 }
 ```